chaindexing/chaindexing-rs/README.md

 It is a great alternative to theGraph [https://thegraph.com/](https://thegraph.com/) if you:

 - have a server + relational database setup
+- need to manually create side effects for events
-- are NOT indexing thousands of contracts
+- are NOT indexing hundreds of contracts
 - don't want to deal with an additional external system
 - have written your DApp in RUST (Other Languages soon to come!)